stechstudio/phpinfo/README.md

 ### Modules and Groups

 We've already seen how to iterate over modules and groups.
-Sometimes you may want to

-You can look up a specific module if you want to interact with it directly.
+Sometimes you may want to look up a specific module and inspect it directly.

-The general information at the top of `phpinfo()` is stored as the "General" module.

 ```php
 // This lookup is case-insensitive.
 Will return null if no matching module is found.